NRF convention speakers weigh in on the dysfunction in the nation's capital

 According to Robb, encouraging employees to innovate is a top way for retailers to separate themselves from the pack.
-He further stated that employees should feel they are part of a team.
-At Whole Foods Market, that's accomplished as 40 percent of employees own stock in the company.
-Starbucks’ Schultz noted that retailers must adjust to a "seismic change" in consumer thinking linked to technology.
+Employees should feel they are part of a team.
+At Whole Foods, that's accomplished as 40 percent of employees own stock in the company.

 - NRF President and CEO Matthew Shay said three things need to be accomplished in order for retailers to be more successful.
-First is reform of the tax code.
+First is tax code reform.
 At 35 percent, America has the highest corporate tax rate in the world.
-Second, the United States must open new trade opportunities, including bilateral relationships with the European Union.
+Second, the U.S. must open new trade opportunities, including bilateral relationships with the European Union.
 Third, the U.S. government must fix its broken immigration and VISA system.
-"We need a system to attract brightest and most skilled workers around the world," Shay stated.

 Jan.
 13-16, 2013